trustoverip/spec-up-t-website/docs/introduction/overview.md

 **Spec-Up-<span className="rotate">T</span>** is a tool for writing in Markdown files and creates *one* `index.html` file from all these Markdown files.

-- You write your texts in [Markdown](https://www.markdownguide.org/getting-started/), “the simple and easy-to-use markup language”
+- You write your texts in [Markdown](https://www.markdownguide.org/getting-started/), "the simple and easy-to-use markup language"
-- You use an editor (IDE) or you use GitHub's web editor
-- The content you write is stored in markdown files on your computer (if you use an IDE) or directly saved to GitHub (if you use GitHub's web editor)
+- You can edit files using:
+  1. **A local editor (IDE)** like Visual Studio Code on your computer
+  2. **GitHub's web editor** by clicking the edit button on any file in GitHub
+  3. **The Spec-Up-T Editor** - a dedicated web application with advanced features ([learn more](/docs/spec-up-t-editor/spec-up-t-editor-user-guide))
-- Your Markdown-files are converted to one `index.html` file
+- Your Markdown files are converted to one `index.html` file
 - The place where your Markdown files and the `index.html` are stored is [GitHub](https://github.com)

 The endproduct of your work is **the `index.html` file, the actual specification file.**